 - First was a legitimate business with an established track record and obvious presence in the community—with a matching price tag.

-- Then, they had Joe Shmoe Painters, who promised to do a great job on a dime’s price, but couldn’t provide local references.
+- Second was Joe Shmoe Painters, who promised to do a great job on a dime’s price but couldn’t provide local references.

-My friend should’ve known better, but thought, Painting isn’t brain surgery.
+My friend should have known better, but thought, Painting isn’t brain surgery.
 Let’s protect the budget and give the cheap guys a chance.